makersacademy/takeaway-challenge/README.md

 ```
 To receive SMS messages you will to make a (free)
 [Twilio](https://www.twilio.com/) account and then set up three environment
 variables with your account details:
 `ACCOUNTSID=` Your Twilio Account SID.
 `AUTHTOKEN=` Your Twilio Auth Token.
 `MYPHONE=` A verified phone number to receive the messages.

 ####User Stories
+We are given the following user stories:
 ```
 As a customer
 So that I can check if I want to order something